A letter from Wilderness Interactive

 Sovereign systems.
 Living software.
 Growth that compounds.

 We’re an independent creative company building production software in Rust.
-Twelve products, one architecture, zero central control.
+Fourteen products, one architecture, zero central control.
 What runs underneath is a principle older than any of our code: intelligence that emerges from simple systems acting on shared data.

 Written from the forest floor.